gcs4sqa/typescript/README.md

 typescript course notes and exercises

-repo added as part of my commitment to seld improvement for 2020
+repo added as part of my commitment to self improvement for 2020